DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/ultrasonic_theremin.rst.txt

 .. figure:: theremin_images/image029.png
   :align: center

-  Figure 20: Hardware Block Diagram of the Theremin Circuit.
+  Hardware Block Diagram of the Theremin Circuit.

 A single processor flow was employed for reliability and simplicity.
 To help speed up operations, a generous overclock was applied, setting the system clock to 270MHz.
 The Pico